-The Center for Medical Ethics and Health Policy partners with Houston Methodist to offer the five-day Intensive Bioethics Course.
+The Center for Medical Ethics and Health Policy partners with Houston Methodist to offer the virtual five-day Intensive Bioethics Course in the Texas Medical Center.
 The course is productive, engaging, and covers fundamental bioethics topics and advanced clinical ethics skills.

 This unique course emphasizes learning-by-doing with a practical and clinically based focus.
 Its learner-centered model enables sessions to be customized to individual needs for people who want more background and skills in clinical ethics consultation.

-Download the 2021 Intensive Bioethics Course Virtual Agenda to see what will be offered in the course.
+Download the 2023 Bioethics Intensive Course Agenda to see what was previously offered at the course.

 Who Should Attend